Skip to main content

 Taste

-Dark chocolate may taste more bitter milk or white chocolate, if you are new to dark chocolate.
+Dark chocolate may taste more bitter than milk or white chocolate, if you are new to dark chocolate.
 You can change your taste buds.
 Simply slowly increase the percent of cocoa in the chocolate you eat.
 As you increase from a lower percentage to a higher, you will notice you find dark chocolate less bitter and more tasty.

 Make your Valentine's heart happy in more ways than one by saying "I love you" with dark chocolate this Valentine's Day!